Why Data Warehousing is Crucial for Becoming a Digital Business

 • End users access it whenever any information is needed

-Because of the unique way that a data warehouse functions, it can do very innovative things with enterprise data that were not possible before.
-As the illustration above shows, a data warehouse effectively becomes like a “Google for your business” so that end users can ask very strategic questions about their company data and get specific answers back in real-time.
+Because of the unique way a data warehouse functions, it can do innovative things with enterprise data that were not possible before.
+As the illustration above shows, a data warehouse effectively becomes like a “Google for your business” so end-users can ask strategic questions about their company data and get specific answers back in real-time.

-Before going too deep into data warehouses, let’s step back for a moment and make sure we understand an important ally in the quest for digital transformation.
-Business Intelligence is the act of transforming raw data or operational data into useful information so an organization can become more efficient.
+Before going too deep into data warehouses, let’s step back for a moment and ensure we understand a critical ally in the quest for digital transformation.
+Business Intelligence is transforming raw or operational data into useful information so an organization can become more efficient.

 Like our initial discussion on data warehouses above, we can say that BI has three primary functions: